-In 'NVT_NH', a mass of heat bath is given by this keyword.
-The default mass is 20, where we use a unit that the weight of a proton is 1.0.
+In 'NVT_NH', a mass of heat bath is given by the keyword.
+The default mass is 20, where we use the unified atomic mass unit that the principal isotope of carbon atom is 12.0.

 MD.Init.Velocity

 For molecular dynamics simulations, it is possible to provide the initial velocity of each atom by the following keyword: